QuizandSurveyMaster/quiz_master_next/readme.txt

 == Upgrade Notice ==

-= 5.1.0 =
+= 5.1.5 =
-Upgrade to get a new link shortcode, localized dates, and more!
+IMPORTANT FIX: 5.1.4 had a fatal error for sites using out of date PHP versions.
+Please update to this!